EmirKorkutUnal/The-Potential-Power-of-Artificial-Neural-Networks/README.md

 <h1>The Potential Power of Artificial Neural Networks</h1>
-A report about the power of Artifical Neural Networks and how they compare with Linear Regression, Generalized Additive Models, and Polynomial Regression.
+A report about the power of Artifical Neural Networks and how they compare with Linear Regression, Generalized Additive Models, and Polynomial Regression withon Python.
 <h2>Brief Description</h2>
 Since it's not my style to write complex descriptions which also would bore me, I'm going to keep this part short.<br>
 <b>Artifical Neural Networks</b> is the name given to a method use for modeling data.
 Just like any other data modeling method, you can train an ANN to make predictions.<br><br>